 In the Chinese horoscope, August is the seventh lunar month in a phase called Shén 申, whose character usually refers to “spirit” but can also represent spirituality, God, deity, consciousness, or awareness.
 Shen resides in our hearts—it is a channel for spiritual transformation that connects us to magic, inspiration, intuition, joy, love, and compassion.

-August is a powerful Metal Element month in which the intensity of high summer begins to subside in our slow march toward the fall.
-In August, our energy begins to decrease and contract as well, which is our cue that it is time to let go of ideas, attitudes, feelings, and objects that are no longer useful to us.
-It is also time for us to reflect upon that which we have sown in the past and how they might influence our goals for the future.
+August is a powerful Metal Element month during which the intensity of high summer starts to subside as we begin the slow march toward fall.
+In August, our energy begins to decrease and contract, which signals that it is time to let go of ideas, attitudes, feelings, and objects that are no longer useful to us.
+It is also time for us to reflect upon that which we have sown and how it might influence our goals for the future.

-In the Chinese lunar calendar, the seasons of the year revolve earlier than they do in the west.
-In the lunar calendar, for example, a new season begins when the first faint whisperings of change appear in the natural world, hence spring begins in early February, summer arrives in May, autumn begins in August, and winter arrives in November.
+In the Chinese lunar calendar, the year’s seasons revolve earlier than they do in the west.
+In the lunar calendar, for example, a new season begins when the first faint whisperings of change appear in the natural world.
+Hence spring starts in early February, summer arrives in May, autumn begins in August, and winter arrives in November.

 The Chinese image for August is of “full ripeness.”
-In the west, we think of August as a summer month but in traditional agrarian cultures, farmers are acutely aware that the solstice is long past and that daylight hours are becoming noticeably shorter.
-August is also a reminder that Labor Day will be here before we know it!
+In the west, we think of August as a summer month, but in traditional agrarian cultures, farmers are acutely aware that the summer solstice is long past and that daylight hours are becoming noticeably shorter.
+August also reminds us that Labor Day will be here almost before we know it!

-August’s Metal energy compels us to look back and reflect but it also drives us forward toward spiritual pursuits and personal transformation.
-You must be curious to know what else the I Ching reveals about your own personal element this month … so check it out!
+August’s Metal energy compels us to look back and reflect but also drives us toward spiritual pursuits and personal transformation.
+You must be curious to know what else the I Ching reveals about your own unique element this month … so check it out!